mdublin/Vuejs-JWPlayer-spa/README.md

 This project uses the AMD pattern via requirejs for some basic module definition and the r.js optimizer.
 There is an r.js build file already configured in assets/js/build.js.
-To use r.js with the provided build.js file, run this command from within the directory containing the repo wherein r.js is at the same level (a sibliing) of the JWPlayer+Vue repo directory and run:
+To use r.js with the provided build.js file, makes sure your downloaded r.js file is located at the same level as the JWPlayer+Vue repo directory and run the following command:

 ```$ r.js -o JWPlayer+Vue/assets/js/build.js```

 In the same directory, this will create main-build.js, which you can then configure for use in the index.html (it is currently commented out)